-The Group's SESV fleet, which currently comprises 14 vessels, is technically advanced and amongst the youngest in the industry, with an average age of seven years.
-The SESVs are four-legged vessels and are self-propelled, which means they do not require tugs or similar support vessels for moves between locations in the field; this makes them significantly more cost-effective and time-efficient than conventional offshore support vessels without self-propulsion.
+The Group's SESV fleet is technically advanced and amongst the youngest in the industry, with an average age of seven years.
+The SESV's are four-legged vessels that move independently, with no requirement for anchor handling or tug support.
 They have a large deck space, crane capacity and accommodation facilities that can be adapted to the requirements of the Group's clients.